unlock-protocol/docs/creators/plugins-and-integrations/cal-com.md

 ![](https://ipfs.io/ipfs/bafybeihlbtun2uhxoo7mflvwyj6feeb5onk3pie36arwwohgpdmty355ym)

-If they do not own the token , they got a notification popup
+If they do not own the token , they get a notification popup

 <br/>
 <br/>